2022 Vaughan shooting: Aftermath

-The York Regional Police homicide unit and Ontario's Special Investigations Unit are investigating the incident.

-As a result of this and other incidents, sweeping reforms in the condo industry are being called for.
+Ontario's Special Investigations Unit have investigated the shooting and determined that there was no criminal wrongdoing by any police officers involved.

 Condolences were offered by Vaughan mayor Steven Del Duca and Ontario premier Doug Ford.
 Del Duca also ordered all flags to fly at half-mast at all city buildings.
-Prime minister Justin Trudeau issued a statement offering his condolences and his thanks for the response of first responders.
+Prime Minister Justin Trudeau issued a statement offering his condolences and his thanks for the response of first responders.

 Over 150 people attended a candlelight vigil to the five victims, on the evening of December 21.